Required Minimum Distributions – Here’s How They Work

-Now, upon reaching age 70½ (or perhaps age 72 if the 2019 Secure Act passes) you must completely change your mindset because the U.S. Government requires you to start withdrawing money at that point.
+Now, upon reaching age 72, (previously age 70 ½ prior to the passing of the SECURE Act in December 2019) you must completely change your mindset because the U.S. Government requires you to start withdrawing money at that point.
 It’s called Required Minimum Distributions (RMDs).

 At first, it may feel like a tax on getting old, but it’s not.
 RMDs are just another component to be considered as you plan for the decumulation phase, as opposed to the accumulation phase of finances.
 Let’s walk through the what, why, when, and how much of Required Minimum Distributions.

 What are Required Minimum Distributions?